jnikhila/voucher-api-docs/docs/guides/complex-discounts.md

 ## Conditional discounts

 Conditional discounts apply different rules based on specific conditions.
+These are the most flexible discount types, allowing you to target specific customer segments or behaviors with tailored promotions.

 ### Conditional configuration